peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

  FlagInvalid and returns not-a-number (NaN) if the parameter <code>
  ctx</code> is null or the precision is unlimited (the context's Precision property is 0).

+### Log1P
+    public EDecimal Log1P​(EContext ctx)
+Adds 1 to this object's value and finds the natural logarithm of the result, in a way that avoids loss of precision when this object's value is between 0 and 1.

+**Parameters:**

+* <code>ctx</code> - An arithmetic context to control the precision, rounding, and exponent range of the result.
+If <code>HasFlags</code> of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags). <i>This parameter can't be null, as the ln function's results are generally not exact.</i> (Unlike in the General Binary Arithmetic Specification, any rounding mode is allowed.).

+**Returns:**

+* Ln(1+(this object)).
+Signals the flag FlagInvalid and returns NaN if this object is less than -1 (the result would be a complex number with a real part equal to Ln of 1 plus this object's absolute value and an imaginary part equal to pi, but the return value is still NaN.).
+Signals FlagInvalid and returns not-a-number (NaN) if the parameter <code>ctx</code> is null or the precision is unlimited (the context's Precision property is 0).
+Signals no flags and returns negative infinity if this object's value is 0.

 ### LogN
     public EDecimal LogN​(EDecimal baseValue, EContext ctx)